 Advantages of Earning an MBA in Project Management

-Worldwide potential.A project manager has skills that travel well.
+Project management skills travel well.
 The 22 million new jobs mentioned above include positions in the United States, Canada, Europe and Asia (especially China and India).
 Organizations around the world – including governments and nonprofits – are seeing the value in having qualified project managers.

 © 2020 Montclair State University | All Rights Reserved